 Nachos – Original Recipe Created By Ignacio “Nacho” Anaya

-According to Dr. Mario Montaño, food anthropologist and the leading scholar and expert on Texas Mexican food, the creation of Nacho’s by Mr. Anaya is best understood as one chapter in a long line of culinary creativity and invention by the Mexican American community of Texas.
+According to Dr. Mario Montaño, food anthropologist, scholar and expert on Texas Mexican food, the creation of Nacho’s by Mr. Anaya is best understood as one chapter in a long line of culinary creativity and invention by the Mexican American community of Texas.
 Dr. Montaño knew Mr. Anaya and interviewed also his son and friends.
 Montaño’s research sheds light on the historical context and helps us understand what really happened in the story about Nacho’s.

 According to Anaya, there were four ladies, and they’d been drinking when they asked him for a snack.
 When they commented on how tasty it was, they also asked, “what do you call them?”
 Anaya (Nacho) took responsibility for his creation and replied, “Nacho’s especial” (Nacho’s Special).
 Today the apostrophe is gone, and largely too is the historical link and credit to Ignacio.
 “They’ve got them as far away as Chicago and Saudi Arabia,” Anaya once exclaimed.
 He could’ve included London, Tokyo and Mumbai.

 Anaya once told Bill Salter, a journalist, “It’s too late to make the millions…maybe not millions, but a lot of money,..I might once have made.”
 Unaware of the importance of trademark and patents, Anaya did not trademark or patent nachos, even when a lawyer friend suggested it.
 “I thought it would be too much trouble, but of course, then I didn’t know how popular they were going to become.”